NickUfer/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

   --network hydraguide \
   -e HYDRA_ADMIN_URL=http://ory-hydra-example--hydra:4445 \
   -e NODE_TLS_REJECT_UNAUTHORIZED=0 \
-  oryd/hydra-login-consent-node:v1.0.0
+  oryd/hydra-login-consent-node:v1.0.8
 ```

-## OAuth2 + OpenID Connect Authorize Flow
+## OAuth2 with OpenID Connect (OIDC) Authorize Flow

 ### Create OAuth2 Consumer App

 Awesome, the infrastructure is now set up!
-To perform the OAuth 2.0 and OpenID
+To perform the OAuth2 and OpenID
-Connect flow, an OAuth 2.0 Client (consumer app) is required.
+Connect flow, an OAuth2 Client (consumer app) is required.

 The client must be able to request the `authorize_code` grant, scope `openid`
 and `offline`, and response types `token`, `code`, and `id_token`.